wkduggan-umich/airbnb-price-analysis/README.md

 The `name` and `house rules` of the Airbnb contain important information about the Airbnb that can be used to predict the price of the unit.
 For example, the name could contain keywords such as "luxury", which would correlate to a more expensive unit, or "budget", meaning the Airbnb is cheaper.
 Additionally, keywords in the house rules could help predict the price.
 If a unit describes rules related to a pool, we would expect it to be more expensive.
 Likewise, if the rules contain information about waiting, for example, it may lead to a cheaper price.

 In order to find the most important keywords related to the price, a linear regression model was created using just these features and the price.
 The model was fit using the test data set.
 Next, I found the most important words by looking at their respective coefficients in the model.
-The coefficients were sorted by their absolute values in order to capture the words that have the most affect on the price.
+The coefficients were sorted by their absolute values in order to capture the words that have the most effect on the price.
 Note, any words that appear in less than 30 house rules or Airbnb names were thrown out.
 Words like this were deemed to be too hyperspecific to a Airbnb unit, and we want to capture general trends in names and house rules.

 Finally, a manual iterative search was done on the data set to see how many of the most effective keywords (sorted by TF-IDF) should be used when predicting the price of an Airbnb, using MSE to determine the most effective number of keywords.
 For the name, it was determined that the 530 most effective keywords were the best predictor.
 Likewise, for the house rules, the 690 highest keywords were used.